“What did he mean when he said he hopes he doesn’t get to Heaven too soon?”

 “Okay!
 Let’s go!”

-She and Barnaby began skipping through the woods making a great deal of ruckus as they went along, but Barnaby couldn’t be less fearful.
-He had a warm feeling when he held her hand and her faith gave him confidence he would find a happy ending.
+She and Levi began skipping through the woods making a great deal of ruckus as they meandered, but Levi had no fear.
+He had a warm feeling when he held her hand and her faith gave him confidence to find a happy ending.

 They took a break after a few minutes of skipping and walked while they wildly swung their arms.
-Despite having advanced through a number of years since finding Victoria, she still remained with him while the ghosts from every other encounter had vanished once they had played their part.
+Despite time having advanced many years since finding Victoria, she remained with him while the ghosts from other encounters had vanished once they played their part.
 Even Victoria’s daffodils did not wither with time.
-Victoria had a significant role in this play and remaining with Barnaby was part of it.
+Victoria had a significant role in this play and remaining with Levi was part of it.
 This comforted him as he felt he at least marched on the right track to satisfying his objective.

-He heard the sound of an engine and noticed the road lay one hundred feet ahead.
-A pickup rumbled away from the beach and he could see their red brake lights shine as they sped around the corner.
+He heard an engine and noticed the road lay one hundred feet ahead.
+A truck rumbled from the beach and he spotted their red brake lights shine as they sped around the corner.

 “What was that?”
-She grabbed his arm and pulled back.
+She grabbed his arm and pulled.
 “It is a monster!”

 She shook her head, “I’ve never seen a wagon like that,” she said shaking.
 “I think we should hide from it.”

 “Honey it’s okay,” he said holding on to her.
 “It won’t hurt you.
 It isn’t alive.
 It is like a boat but on land and those red things were lights so it can be seen in the dark.
 So nothing runs into it.
 People ride in it and they don’t want to get hurt.
 See look it is already gone.”

 “Honey a lot of time has passed since the bad thing happened to you and in all that time, people have built and created new things.
 People have invented machines which I’m sure appear scary to you but there is nothing to be afraid of,” he explained softly.
 “I won’t let you get hurt.”